aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-java/release-notes-2018/aspose-words-for-java-18-9-release-notes/_index.md

 {{< /highlight >}}

 Now code that uses Aspose.Words should consider that not only composite nodes may appear on the block/cell/row level, for example, as children of the Body, Table, Row, Cell nodes.
-Setting the AnnotationsAtBlockLevelAsDefault property to **false** allows temporarily prevent possible issues with the existing code.
+Setting the AnnotationsAtBlockLevelAsDefault property to **false** enables temporarily prevent possible issues with the existing code.
 But please note that the property may become obsolete in the further versions of the software.

 #### UC to open a document in the inline-bookmarks mode